I’m excited to share this Birthday Peanut Butter Cookie Cake Recipe with you!

-Over the last few months, I’ve shared several of my favorite homemade treats that I make for Clem.
-I’ve made pupcakes for her birthday last year; peanut butter squirrel cookies; and apple cinnamon dog biscuits, just to name a few.
+Over the last few months, I’ve shared several of my favourite homemade treats that I make for Clem.
+I made pupcakes for her birthday last year, peanut butter squirrel cookies, and apple cinnamon dog biscuits, just to name a few.
 You can find the complete list under the “dog treats” section of my recipe index.

 As for Clem’s birthday cake, I wanted to make a “cookie cake,” something that resembled a Mrs. Field’s cake you would see at the store…except for a dog, haha.
 Instead of chocolate chips, I added dried cranberries.

 For the frosting, I made it with some carob powder.
 I picked it up at Wegmans, but you can find it here too.
 If you see a chocolate-like substance on dog biscuits in gourmet shops, it’s carob.
 It’s a member of the legume family and non-toxic to pets.

 Let me tell you: Clem LOVED this cake.
 It smells like a warm, peanut butter dream.
 I gave her a slice, and she devoured it.
 It’s a large cake for a small pup, so we shared it with her other dog friends.
 However, you can easily freeze slices of this cake and take them out of the freezer as needed.

 This cake from this Birthday Peanut Butter Cookie Cake Recipe smelled so good; my husband was tempted to eat it.
 It’s a nice sugar-free snack, haha!

 Birthday Peanut Butter Cookie Cake Recipe for Your DogCourse: Uncategorized